 Tyndale House provides free access to the web and other online facilities.
-Our connection is often slow, and we have plans to install a 1G optical cable.
-You may use this connection for academic and non-commercial personal surfing or email, but not for radio or video streaming (ie internet radio or video) because this slows down the connection for everyone else, and because we are charged by the amount of data we download.
+Our connection is really fast, since we have installed a 1G optical cable.
+You may use this connection for academic and non-commercial personal surfing or email.

 Wireless connection - free ticket from the Front Office

 Wired connection - IP number from Librarian or IT staff

 (you can connect yourself temporarily using the instructions below)

 Two wireless services are freely available throughout the Tyndale House Library

 Uniofcam - requires an ID & Password each day.

 - Members of the University can use their Raven ID and password